Memorial to the Murdered Jews of Europe: Completion and opening

 On 15 December 2004, the memorial was finished.
-It was dedicated on 10 May 2005, as part of the celebration of the 60th anniversary of V-E Day and opened to the public two days later.
+It was dedicated on 10 May 2005, as part of the celebration of the 60th anniversary of V-E Day and opened to the public two days later, along with the information centre.
 It was originally to be finished by 27 January 2004, the 59th anniversary of the liberation of Auschwitz.

 The inauguration ceremony, attended by all the senior members of Germany's government, including Chancellor Gerhard Schröder, took place in a large white tent set up on the edge of the memorial field itself, only metres from the place where Hitler's underground bunker was.
 Holocaust survivor Sabina Wolanski was chosen to speak on behalf of the six million dead.
 In her speech, she noted that although the Holocaust had taken everything she valued, it had also taught her that hatred and discrimination are doomed to fail.
 She also emphasized that the children of the perpetrators of the Holocaust are not responsible for the actions of their parents.
 The medley of Hebrew and Yiddish songs that followed the speeches was sung by Joseph Malovany, cantor of the Fifth Avenue Synagogue in New York, accompanied by the choir of the White Stork Synagogue in Wrocław, Poland, and by the Lower Silesian German-Polish Philharmonic Youth Orchestra.

 In the first year after it opened in May 2005, the monument attracted over 3.5 million visitors.
-It is estimated that some 5 million visitors have visited the Information Centre between its opening in May 2005 and December 2015.
-Over the past 10 years (2006–2015), an average of 460,000 people have visited, or over 1,000 per day.
+By the end of 2005 around 350,000 people had visited the information centre, and it is estimated that some 5 million visitors had visited the Information Centre by December 2015.
+Over those 10 years (2006–2015), 460,000 people on average had visited each year.
 The foundation operating the memorial considered this a success; its head, Uwe Neumärker, called the memorial a "tourist magnet".